yalemethods/SOP/mturk/mturk.md

         If research assistants are collaborating on the project, they should be allowed full access to the survey in order to review the survey instrument and flow.
 The primary researcher(s) may choose to copy the survey prior to sharing to research assistants, to avoid accidental changes or errors. [[I wonder if we should change this to just say--someone who didn't create the survey should go through taking the survey and looking at the survey flow element by element to make sure it makes sense, whether another co-author or an RA.]

-        Test Responses (Tools &rarr; Test Survey) allow for computer-generated responses to all survey questions; depending on the complexity of survey flow and number of treatment arms, researchers may wish to collect twice as many test responses as intended human survey responses (using Test Responses, approximately half will fail the consent question).
+        Test Responses (Tools > Test Survey) allow for computer-generated responses to all survey questions; depending on the complexity of survey flow and number of treatment arms, researchers may wish to collect twice as many test responses as intended human survey responses (using Test Responses, approximately half will fail the consent question).

         Examine potential issues and data structure by downloading data via Data & Analysis (using legacy format).
 Ensure that survey flow is functioning properly, and all data necessary for analysis will be collected.